 When we consume a large amount of sugar in one sitting, our blood sugar quickly spikes, and then plummets, causing our body to dump stress hormones (adrenaline, epinephrine, and cortisol) into our systems.
-This triggers our “fight or flight” response, and with nothing to fight in sight, we are left with excess stress hormones in our body.
+This triggers our “fight or flight” response, and with nothing to fight in sight, we are left with excess stress hormones in our body, which, when left there often enough, contribute to chronic illness.
 It is not a pleasant feeling.
 Excess sugar can also cause mood imbalances – if you feel happy one minute, and angry the next, chances are, you could be experiencing a reaction to sugar.

 How, you may ask?
 Excess sugar can lead to candidiasis (overgrowth of yeast), which can ultimately lead to bacterial infections.
 Bacteria actually love and feed on sugar!
 Ewww…

 So, sugar certainly has the power to wreak havoc on our health.
-As discussed before, at Ki’s Kitchen, we prepare and cook meals that are low in sugar.
+As discussed before, at Ki’s Kitchen, we prepare and cook meals that are refined sugar free and low in natural sugars.
 This approach to food helps our many clients who are dealing with diabetes, MS, cancer, and other inflammatory illnesses.

 However, we do believe that the occasional treat is ok, so here are some healthier alternatives to white, refined sugar: